joonro/BLP-Python/README.rst

 ``BLP-Python`` provides a Python implementation of random coefficient logit model of Berry, Levinsohn and Pakes (1995).

-Mainly based on Nevo's original code from `http://faculty.wcas.northwestern.edu/~ane686/supplements/rc_dc_code.htm <http://faculty.wcas.northwestern.edu/~ane686/supplements/rc_dc_code.htm>`_.
+Based on code for Nevo (2000b) at `http://faculty.wcas.northwestern.edu/~ane686/supplements/rc_dc_code.htm <http://faculty.wcas.northwestern.edu/~ane686/supplements/rc_dc_code.htm>`_.

+This code calculates analytical gradients and use tight tolerances for the contraction mapping (Dube et al. 2012).
+With BFGS method, it quickly converges to the optimum.
+(See Nevo (2000b) Example)

 Notes on the code
 ~~~~~~~~~~~~~~~~~

+- Use global states only for read-only variables

+- Avoid inverting matrices whenever possible for numerical stability

 - Use tighter tolerance for the contraction mapping

-  - With the simplex (``Nelder-Mead``) method, it converged to the correct
-    minimum of 4.XX

-- Avoid inverting matrices whenever possible for numerical stability

 - Use greek unicode symbols whenever possible for readability

-- Fix a small bug in the original code that prints the same standard error
+- Fix a small bug in the original code that prints wrong standard error twice
-  twice for the mean estimates
+  for the mean estimates

 - Market share integration is done in C via Cython, and it is parallelized
-  across the Monte Carlo draws via openMP
+  across the simulation draws via openMP

 Installation
 ------------